o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 The coefficients $c_{i, j}$ will be encoded on $2^k$ bits, with $k$ small compared to the field size (around 15).
 A lookup table will be used to fetch the corresponding $G_i 2^{j * k}$.
 Therefore, the only operations that we need to encoded is the addition of Vesta(F_base) elements in BN254(F_scalar).
 Note that the elements $G_i 2^{j * k}$ will have coordinates in Vesta(F_base).
 Therefore, the table will require more than one limbs for each coordinates.

-### Algorithm Performance and Circuit Layout
+### Algorithm Performance, Circuit Layout, and Folding

-As we mentioned, the algorithm needs to be implemented on a variant of Kimchi which assumes existing lookups.
+The circuit that we are implementing is big, and its layout should be carefully considered.
+However, we have some liberty in design decisions -- the algorithm needs to be implemented on a *variant* of Kimchi which can allow long rows, additive lookups, and support for folding.

 Note that each iteration (one run) of the sub-MSM algorithm with limited buckets takes $3n$ additions at most:
 - The cycle in the beginning populates the buckets and it takes $n$ additions because that's how much multiplications are there in `to_scale_pairs`.